ParisaTork/semantic-html/README.md

 [x] Interactive elements indicate their purpose and state [x] User focus is not accidentally trapped in a region [x] Custom controls have associated labels
+[x] HTML5 landmark elements are used to improve navigation